Human Rights

 In order to ensure respect for human rights throughout the entire supply chain, the Teijin Group has incorporated a section on human rights and labor in its CSR Procurement Guidelines and urges suppliers to make efforts to respect human rights.
 In FY2017, with reference to ISO 20400, an international standard relating to sustainable procurement, as well as other international standards, we clearly stipulated detailed initiatives on the following items relating to human rights and labor, etc.:

-The Fibers & Products Converting Business, which has adopted foreign technical intern trainees for years through the foreign technical intern training system, conducted its internal survey and learned that foreign trainees have come to Japan by paying a large fee to the sending agency in their home country.
-In an attempt to remedy this, Teijin Frontier has launched the ZERO-FEE PROJECT, which would eliminate the foreign trainee's fee burden by having the factory that accepts the trainee pay such fee from FY2019.
-Subsidiaries of Teijin Frontier that accept the foreign trainee have established a Code of Conduct regarding Foreign Workers and informed the supervising organization, and from FY2020, such subsidiaries have borne such fee required for sending foreign trainees.
-In order to secure this ZERO-FEE, subsidiaries have decided to accept foreign trainees from the supervising organization that discloses the information on fees at the sending agency.
+The Fibers & Products Converting Business, which has accepted foreign technical intern trainees for many years through the foreign technical intern training system, conducted an internal survey and discovered that trainees paid large fees to sending agencies in their home countries for coming to Japan.
+Since the practice of sending agencies requiring technical intern trainees to bear recruitment costs violates the International Labour Organization (ILO) Private Employment Agencies Convention, Teijin Frontier Group launched the ZERO-FEE PROJECT in FY2019.
+As the accepting entity, the Group now covers these fees to eliminate the financial burden on trainees.
+To ensure the effectiveness of the project, we accept technical intern trainees exclusively from ethical supervising organizations that support Teijin Frontier Group's philosophy and disclose information on sending agencies' fees and related matters.
 Such subsidiaries also confirm directly with the foreign trainees that they have not paid such fees.
 We are also conducting periodic surveys on the treatment status of the foreign technical intern trainees employed by our suppliers.
-We have confirmed that there were no serious violations of laws such as the Japanese Labor Standards Act.
+We have confirmed that there were no serious violations of laws, such as the Japanese Labor Standards Act.

 Teijin Group Modern Slavery & Human Trafficking Statement